chef/automate/components/automate-chef-io/content/docs/infra-server.md

 1. [Set up `knife`]({{< relref "infra-server.md#use-knife-with-chef-infra-server" >}}) for use with Chef Infra Server.

-## How to Add Chef Infra Server to a Chef Automate Installation
+## Add a New Chef Infra Server to an Existing Chef Automate Installation

 Patch an existing Chef Automate installation to add Chef Infra Server: